 Plus, as increasing numbers of people take interest in digital nomad living or seek improved work-life balance, it seems likely that more families will gravitate to roadschooling.

-Are you already one of them?
+Are you already living the roadschool or digital nomad life?
 Do you want to be one of them?
 What are your pros or cons to roadschooling?
 What is holding you back from making the leap into the travel lifestyle?
 Drop a comment below.
 I’d love to hear from you.